tryVital/pair-programming-exercise/README.md

 There are two deliverables:

+1. Fetching and storing Activity data
+  * Prep the database
+    * Create an sql table (`aiosqlite`) by filling out the sql query in the `init_db` function
+    * We're interested in storing `steps` and `calories` from the Activity Summary payload

-1. Implement the callback endpoint: `POST /v1/fitbit/connect/{vital_user_id}`
+  * Implement the callback endpoint: `POST /v1/fitbit/connect/{vital_user_id}`
     * It should fetch 7 days worth of (historical) activity daily summary data from Fitbit API.
-  * It should then store it in a method of your own choice.
+    * It should then store it in the sql table from the previous point

+2. Querying stored Activity data
-2. Implement the query endpoint: `GET /v1/activity`
+  * Implement the query endpoint: `GET /v1/activity`
     * It should query the activity daily summary data being stored in Deliverable 1.
     * The result must be filtered in accordance to the input date range.
-  * The date range should be start inclusive and end inclusive.

 Notes: